Pupil Premium Strategy Statement – Brookfield Community School

 The quality of relationships between staff and vulnerable students is strong.
 This is demonstrated by the fact that we know our students well and do everything we can to remove barriers to engagement.
 We ensure that our disadvantaged students are prepared for their next steps after Brookfield.

 This strategy document links closely with our whole school action plan.
-The activities we have outlined in this statement are also intended to support the needs of young people with a social worker or who are young carers, regardless of whether they are disadvantaged or not.
+The activities we have outlined in this statement are also intended to support the needs of young people with a social worker, or who are young carers, regardless of whether they are disadvantaged or not.

 Challenges